Ryan Bourque: Professional

 Bourque had an impressive 2011 training camp with the Rangers, leading to his inclusion on the Rangers as the team traveled to Europe for its last exhibition games and the start of the regular season.
 However, Bourque was assigned to Connecticut before the start of the season and began the 2011–12 season with the Whale.
 He scored his first professional goal for the Whale on November 4, 2011, against the St. John's IceCaps.

 After the 2012–13 Whale season, he was added to the Rangers' playoff roster.

 On August 8, 2014, the Rangers announced they had agreed on terms of a contract with Bourque, who was a restricted free agent at the time.
 The contract is for two years, with an average annual value of $562,500.

 He was promoted to the Rangers on April 9, 2015, and made his NHL debut that night against the Ottawa Senators.
-He did not score but registered one shot on goal and one takeaway.
+He did not score but registered one shot on goal and one takeaway; it proved to be his only NHL game.
 He returned to Hartford on April 12 and then was recalled to the Rangers during the 2015 Stanley Cup playoffs on May 2.

 During the 2015–16 season at the NHL trade deadline, Bourque was traded by the Rangers to the Washington Capitals in exchange for Chris Brown on February 28, 2016.
 He was directly assigned to AHL affiliate, the Hershey Bears, marking a reunion with older brother Chris.
 After a run to the Calder Cup finals with the Bears, Bourque opted to continue in Hershey agreeing to a one-year AHL contract as a free agent on July 6, 2016.

 As an unsigned free agent from the Bears after parts of two seasons, Bourque was unable to secure a contract over the summer.
 He accepted an AHL try-out contract to attend the Bridgeport Sound Tigers training camp on September 24, 2017.
 After a successful tryout, Bourque signed a one-year AHL contract to remain with the Sound Tigers on September 29.

 During his third year with the Sound Tigers in 2019–20 season, Bourque contributed with 11 points in 49 games before he was traded by Bridgeport to the Charlotte Checkers in exchange for Terry Broadhurst and Cedric Lacroix on March 2, 2020.
 Bourque made 4 appearances with the Checkers before the season was cancelled due to the COVID-19 pandemic.

 On August 25, 2020, after nine seasons Bourque announced his retirement from professional hockey, opting to pursue a new career as a business development manager with Actual Energy based out of Sandwich, Massachusetts.